Forest School Level 3 Training FAQs

 What is Forest School?

 Forest school is, quite simply, AMAZING!
 It's a learner-led ethos using the woodland environment to inspire and encourage great things.
 And we love it!
 The clever people at the Forest School Association came up with a good definition: ‘an inspirational process, that offers ALL learners regular opportunities to achieve, develop confidence and self-esteem, through hands-on learning experiences in a woodland or natural environment with trees.’

 There are so many trainers out there, why should I train with Go Wild?

 If you want a personal approach to training then I'm a great choice!
 I have been teaching forest school sessions for almost a decade and have a wealth of experience with all ages and abilities.
 I run a very a small company and we pride ourselves on our personal approach.

 Whether it's a simple question you ask to our closed Facebook Group of trainees, an email to me asking for advice, or access to secret Go Wild events to develop your skills, I am there for you every step of the way.

 If you want to know what our trainees think of us, have a look at the testimonials at the bottom of the training page.
-And then of course, there's our Woodlands Best Course award...
+And then of course, there's our 2017 Woodlands Best Course award.

 I haven't done a Level 1 or Level 2 forest school qualification, do I have to?